corenel/corenel.github.io.bak/source/_posts/CodeSchool-ES2015.md

 **Iterating Maps With for...of**

-Maps are iterable, so they can be used in a for?of loop.
+`Maps` are iterable, so they can be used in a `for...of` loop.
 Each run of the loop returns a [key, value] pair for an entry in the Map.

 ```javascript
 let mapSettings = new Map();